Is tongue piercing really all that dangerous?

 The early stages of oral cancer are usually not painful.
 However, if oral cancer is not diagnosed in the earliest stages, it is life threatening and can require extensive surgery to remove.

-For additional information about adolescent dental care in Charlotte, North Carolina, we invite you to contact us at 704-688-1664 and talk with our pediatric dentists, Dr. M. Danielle Funny and Dr. Sonya Maynor.
+For additional information about adolescent dental care in Charlotte, North Carolina, we invite you to contact us at 704-688-1664 and talk with our pediatric dentist, Dr. M. Danielle Funny.
 Our team at University Pediatric Dentistry wants to help you be informed about your child’s oral health.